Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWe've sung at Stormont.

-Speaker AWe're now obviously doing our own in Portishead, which has been so exciting and we're having a really, really lovely weekend.
+Speaker AWe're now obviously doing our own in Portishead which has been so, so exciting and we're having a really, really lovely weekend.

 Speaker ABut I think probably, unless you guys have anything else, I think it's coronation for me.